Small Trailer Instead Of A Truck?

 11. Pickup trucks have limits for bed size – most on the road are now “short beds”.
 On the other hand, even a small trailer (like a 4×8 or 5×8) can often haul more.

-12. When not hauling things, the trailer doesn’t need to go out.
+12. When not hauling things, the trailer does not need to go out.
 No wear and tear.

-13. Like the trailer in this photo, it’s easy to have functional advantages over a truck, like the large tailgate/ramp, the motorcycle wheel cage, and the extra toolbox.
+13. Like the trailer in this photo, it is easy to have functional advantages over a truck, like the large tailgate/ramp, the motorcycle wheel cage, and the extra toolbox.

 Again, these are subjective, and for some things, like hauling a lot more, require a sufficient tow vehicle.
 For large hauling duties, then a truck may actually be required for towing, which is contrary to this discussion.
 Anyway, take it within the scope of intent.
 There really are a lot good of advantages for a trailer instead of a truck.